-- BLS and ACLS (is completed during orientation at the statewide campus site) cards that aren't expired. - All WVSOM students must complete yearly OSHA and HIPAA training and education regarding needle stick/sharps procedures and prevention of blood borne pathogens.
+- BLS is initially completed in the student's second year.
+It must be maintained every 2 years if the student remains on clinical rotations. - ACLS is initially completed in the third-year orientation.
+It must be maintained every 2 years if the student remains on clinical rotations. - All WVSOM students must complete yearly OSHA and HIPAA training and education regarding needle stick/sharps procedures and prevention of blood borne pathogens.